omotomiwa26/alx-system_engineering-devops/0x19-postmortem/README.md

 - End Time: January 18, 2024, 13:00 W.A.T

-Impact: Users were trying to access a wordpress [website](www.127.0.0.1) from their web breowser the apache webserver was returning a 500 internal error.
+Impact: Users were trying to access a wordpress [website](www.127.0.0.1) from their web browser the apache webserver was returning a 500 internal error.

 Root Cause: The Apache error was discovered to be caused by an incorrect file extension in one of the web application configuration files.